 A jar of honey, brown bowl of peppers, and glass of whiskey on a tan counter.

-Keep in mind that the type of chiles you use will affect the spice-level.
+When it comes to the peppers, keep in mind that the type of chiles you use will affect the spice-level.
 My go-to is Fresno chiles because I think they have just the right amount of heat and I like their fruity flavor.
-But you can use any pepper that you like!
-Here are a few more options that would work.
+But you can also try jalapeños, serranos, cayenne, Thai chiles, Bird’s eye, or Habanero.

 Chiles can have a pretty big spice range!
 So if you’re sensitive to spice, use less chiles, remove the seeds, or start with something on the lower end of the spice chart like jalapeños.